 Upward Bound Math and Science is a part of the federally funded TRIO programs, whose purpose is to prepare low-income and first-generation college bound students for success in higher education.
-The goal of Upward Bound Math Science is to help students recognize and develop their potential to excel in math and science and to encourage them to pursue postsecondary degrees in those subjects.
+The goal of Upward Bound Math and Science is to help students recognize and develop their potential to excel in math and science and to encourage them to pursue postsecondary degrees in those subjects.

 - About the Program

-This model provides integration with academic researchers at the University of Florida and offers expanded opportunities for program participants to prepare in greater depth for study in the STEM fields (science, technology, engineering, and math) at the post-secondary level.
+This model provides integration with academic researchers at the University of Florida and offers expanded opportunities for program participants to prepare in greater depth for study in the STEM fields (science, technology, engineering, and math) at the postsecondary level.

-Services are based on the University of Florida campus and include after school tutoring and classes held weekends, virtually science vacation weeks, and through an academically intensive six-week summer program.
+Services are based on the University of Florida campus and include after school tutoring and classes held weekends, virtually science vacation weeks, and an academically intensive six-week summer program.

 Students participate in hands-on and exploratory science activities, as well as work in research labs.
 Students participate in both the school year and summer components upon entry to the program until high school graduation.
-All program services are free and students receive a small stipend for their participation.
+All program services are free, and students receive a small stipend for their participation.

 - Program Eligibility